biocore/empress/README.md

 You can replace `qiime2-2020.6` above with whichever version of QIIME 2 you have currently installed.

 Now we are ready to install Empress.
-Run the following codes:
+Run the following commands:

 ```
 pip install git+https://github.com/biocore/empress.git